Indonesia–Malaysia relations: History

 During World War II both British Malaya and Borneo together with the Dutch East Indies fell to the Japanese Empire.
-After the Japanese defeat, Indonesia declared its independence in 1945, followed a war of independence against Dutch until 1949.
+After the Japanese defeat, Indonesia declared its independence in 1945, followed a war of independence against the Dutch until 1949.
 The British re-established their authority in Malaya, and their withdrawal two decades later meant the independence of the states of Malaysia, Singapore, and Brunei.
 The diplomatic relations between the Republic of Indonesia and the Federation of Malaya were established promptly after Malaya's independence from Britain in 1957.

 However, the relations between the two nations deteriorated under Indonesian President Sukarno in 1962 (see Indonesia–Malaysia confrontation, and Indonesian withdrawal from the United Nations).
 The conflict resulted from Indonesian opposition to the formation of Malaysia, a merger of the Federation of Malaya with two former British colonies on Borneo: Sarawak and North Borneo.
 The conflict has led to the termination of diplomatic relations on 17 September 1963.

 After the fall of Sukarno, relations between Indonesia and Malaysia were restored under President Suharto; as both parties agreed to normalize the bilateral relationship and pursued peaceful co-operation and partnership.
 The bilateral relations recovery process was started on 1 June 1966 when the foreign ministers of two nations signed the Bangkok Accord to end hostility and confrontation.
 Followed by Jakarta Accord signed on 11 August 1966 in Jakarta, marked the re-establishment of bilateral relations.
 In September 1967 Indonesian Liaison Office was opened in Kuala Lumpur, which led to the establishment of the Indonesian embassy.

 In 1967, both countries, together with the Philippines, Singapore and Thailand, founded ASEAN to ensure peace and stability in the region.
 Since the 1970s, under the Suharto and Mahathir administrations, both countries enjoy a relatively cordial and close relationship, stemmed from both proximity and serumpun (kinship) spirit.
 However, some diplomatic spats have occurred that at times put tensions on bilateral relations.
 These range from territorial disputes, treatment of migrant workers to accusations of cultural theft.

 In early 1965, a group of Indonesian soldiers blew up a building in Singapore (while it was still a part of Malaysia).
 Two of the soldiers were arrested and sentenced to death.
 The execution took place in 1968.